ICanBoogie/Event/README.md

 ## Typed events

-An instance of an [Event][] subclass is used to provide contextual information about an event to the event hooks processing it.
-It is passed as the first argument, with the target object as second argument (if any).
-This instance contain information directly relating to the type of event they accompany.

-For example, a `process` event is usually instantiated from a `ProcessEvent` class, and a `process:before` event—fired before a `process` event—is usually instantiated from a `BeforeProcessEvent` instance.
+All events are instance of the [Event][] class, and because it is abstract it needs to be extended.

-The following code demonstrates how a `ProcessEvent` class may be defined for a `process` event type:
+The following code demonstrates how a `ProcessEvent` class may be defined:

 ```php
 <?php